gitlabhq/gitlabhq/doc/administration/gitlab-geo/database.md

 ### PostgreSQL - Initiate the replication process

 Below we provide a script that connects to the primary server, replicates the database and creates the needed files for replication.
-Make sure to run this on the secondary server as it removes all PostgreSQL's data before running `pg_basebackup`.

 The directories used are the defaults that are set up in Omnibus.
-Configure it as you see fit replacing the directories and paths:
+Configure it as you see fit replacing the directories and paths.

+>**Warning:**
+Make sure to run this on the _**secondary**_ server as it removes all PostgreSQL's data before running `pg_basebackup`.

 ```bash
 #!/bin/bash